alexandrebobkov/CanadianPayroll/docs/source/2_compliance.rst

 Employment Insurance (EI)
 --------------------------

-The CRA’s responsibility for the Employment Insurance program is associated with the collection of employee and employer premiums.
+The CRA's responsibility for the Employment Insurance program is associated with the collection of employee and employer premiums.
 It also makes decisions about which types of remuneration are considered insurable and, therefore, subject to EI premiums.
-All employers are required by law to deduct EI premiums from the insurable earnings paid to their employees, and remit these deductions, along with the employer’s portion, to the CRA.
+All employers are required by law to deduct EI premiums from the insurable earnings paid to their employees, and remit these deductions, along with the employer's portion, to the CRA.
-The employer’s portion is 1.4 times the employee’s portion.
+The employer's portion is 1.4 times the employee's portion.

 *Example:*